„Human errors are still the top cause of data breaches in all kinds of organizations.“ – Interview with Cyber Security Expert Paula Januszkiewicz

-When you get hired by a specific company to check their state of IT security, where do you look first when you walk into a company?
+When you get hired by a specific company to check their state of IT security, where do you look first?

 Well, every case is different, so our methods are diverse and depend on the type of project.
-When we perform an internal pen-test, one of the first things we should do is to start the recognition and reconnaissance phase.
+When we perform an internal pen-test, one of the first things we do is to start the recognition and reconnaissance phase.
 We try to figure out, what kinds of services are out there.
 The activities in this phase are not easy to defend against.
 Information about an organization finds its way to the Internet via various routes.
-Employees are often easily tricked into providing tidbits of information, which, over time, act to complete a full picture of processes, organizational structure, and potential soft spots.
-After the recon, decision makers are able to pick an appropriate approach in order to move forward with the pen-test.
-Usually, during the test, the main purpose is to indicate vulnerabilities (within a technology, processes, management, user education etc.) and to support the system owner with the information allowing to translate technical findings into a valuable risk management input data.
+Employees are often easily tricked into providing tidbits of information which, over time, act to complete a full picture of processes, organizational structure, and potential soft spots.

 What happens after the recognition phase?

 Phase 2 is Scanning.
-The objective of this test is to determine the possibility for anyone who is a part of a trusted source to get into the network through Internet and to determine how far they can get into if they gained access.
-A detailed security analysis should be carried out on the servers and network assets that are accessible through the Internet in order to verify the security in place (methodology, tools, detailed testing steps, and research questions depends on the enterprise).
+The objective of this test is to determine the possibility for anyone who is a part of a trusted source, to get into the network through the Internet, and to determine how far they can get if they gain access.
+A detailed security analysis is carried out on the servers and network assets that are accessible through the Internet.
+This helps to verify the security in place (methodology, tools, detailed testing steps, and research questions depend on the enterprise).

 Human errors are still the top cause of data breaches in all kinds of organizations.

-Do you also consider the people working there and the workplaces, or is it only the software you are exploring?
+Do you also consider the people working there and, or is it only the software you are testing?

 Absolutely.
 Human errors are still the top cause of data breaches in all kinds of organizations.
 Hackers are constantly developing better tactics to trick employees or individuals into exposing their sensitive data.
 Therefore, cybersecurity and, in general, awareness, are things that still need to be built within the companies.
 But overall the situation is changing for the better.

-What kind of companies are you advising, and, in your opinion, what can a security consultant bring to a company, to improve their situation?
+What kind of companies are you advising, and what can a security consultant bring to a company, to improve their situation?

-Can you give us one or two examples of security issues at one of your jobs and how you and your team fixed them?
+Can you give an example of security issues at your jobs, and how you and your team fixed them?

-What is not changing as quickly as the attacker possibilities, are the processes and approach to cybersecurity inside the companies.
+What is not changing as quickly as the attacking possibilities, are the processes and approaches to cybersecurity in companies.

-What do you think are the biggest threats for companies at the moment, or what are common weaknesses in IT security strategies?
+What do you think are the biggest threats for companies at the moment, and what are common weaknesses in IT security strategies?

-First of all, I would like to emphasize that Google announcement from October 2019, which has started a massive debate on the lack of limitation of technology development, was indeed a point of discussion for cybersecurity professionals.
+First of all, I would like to emphasize that Google’s announcement from October 2019 which has started a massive debate on the lack of limitation of technology development, was indeed a point of discussion for cybersecurity professionals.
 Quantum computers are unimaginably more powerful than the most advanced modern supercomputers.
 Theoretically, a Shor’s algorithm can be used to factor large composite numbers exponentially faster.
-Thus, if hackers would have an access to a sufficiently powerful quantum computer, they could easily crack encryption systems.
-Of course, Quantum technology can benefit as well – perfect examples are medical analyses, financial calculations or advanced research studies.
-I think that we still do not have enough information how quantum computing can affect processing data on a daily basis.
+Thus, if hackers would have access to a sufficiently powerful quantum computer, they could easily crack encryption systems.
+Of course, quantum technology can be beneficial as well – perfect examples are medical analyses, financial calculations, or advanced research studies.
+I think that we still do not have enough information on how quantum computing can affect processing data on a daily basis.
 However, once quantum technology becomes really practical, cybersecurity teams will face completely new challenges.
-And, trust me, we are not bored now!
+And trust me, we are not bored now!